SLUAST/Vigil/README.md

 # Vigil
-Vigil is an open source monitoring solution for Linux/*Nix and Windows.
+Vigil is an open source monitoring solution for Linux and Windows.

 ## Compiling